How does inside-out tracking work?

-If you are using the device in a location you have previously set up a boundary, and the device still cannot find it, you may set up a new bounds, or clear all environment data to remove all bounds from the device.
-See the troubleshooting section to understand why the system cannot find your bounds and steps to correct it.
+If you're using the device in a location you have previously set up a boundary, and the device still can't find it, you may set up a new bounds, or clear all environment data to remove all bounds from the device.
+See the troubleshooting section to understand why the system can't find your bounds and steps to correct it.

 How do I set up tracking?

-Tracking in Windows Mixed Reality is simple to use.
-There is no infrastructure or setup required and the device will work out of the box.
+Tracking in Windows Mixed Reality is simple to use, there's no infrastructure or setup required.
 If you chose to, you may set up a virtual boundary for use.
 See the section on setting up your boundary for more information.

 How do I clear tracking and environment data?

 The tracking system stores some environment data so that it can recall the real-world physical location of things like your safety bounds.
 This information, including your safety bounds, can be removed at any time.
-If this information is removed, the system will no longer recognize your space or be able to recall your safety bounds.
-If you wish to use safety bounds after clearing the environment data, you will have to set it up again.
+If this information is removed, the system will no longer recognize your space or recall your safety bounds.
+If you wish to use safety bounds after clearing the environment data, you'll have to set it up again.
 See the section on setting up your boundary to set up a new boundary.
-To remove all of this data, open Settings, navigate to "Mixed Reality", and select the Environment section of the left hand side menu.
-Click the button labelled "Clear Environment Data" to remove all environment and tracking data.
+To remove all of this data, open Settings, navigate to "Mixed Reality", and select the Environment section of the left-hand side menu.
+Select the button labeled "Clear Environment Data" to remove all environment and tracking data.